 Ora M. DeJesus was the unheralded champion and advocate for elders.
 Ora's expertise and advice was sought by students, colleagues, a Governor and The White House.
 She was appointed by Governor William Weld to serve on the Board of the Massachusetts Board of Registration of Nurses and asked to attend the President's White House Conference on Aging.

 Ora's untimely death in 2000 left a legacy of profound work along with her vision that the University be a leader in the field of Gerontology.
 To honor that commitment, in 2001 the University re-named the Center The Ora M. DeJesus Gerontology Center.

-Unmatched in hospitality, Ora and her husband, Henry, graciously welcomed one and all to their lovely seaside home, "Saltaire Farm".
-A visit almost always included delectable warm crumpets served with jam made by Henry from berries harvested on the property.
-The drive and visit to Saltaire Farm were unforgettable.
-Providing those fortunate enough to know Ora and Henry with stories and memories to last a lifetime.
+Unmatched in hospitality, Ora graciously welcomed one and all to her lovely seaside home, "Saltaire Farm".
+Books on the Porch was one of the many events she often held with colleagues and friends.
+Providing those fortunate enough to know Ora with stories and memories to last a lifetime.

 To learn more about this phenomenal woman, read:

 The Salmon Run: Reflections on the Life of Ora M. DeJesus - An American Original